 Part 4 — The Copper Cloth

 By the way, when I say everything, I mean every kind of thing.
 Animals, people, sentient plants—all of them took a hike towards the nearest rebel camp.
 Lucky for us, I guess.
-By the time we’d gotten caught, the rebels had already been on their way to deal with any Gert soldiers they found.
+By the time we were caught, the rebels were already on their way to deal with it.

-We were walking in a large group down the path, Fi, Greg, Luther, and me, with the rebels surrounding us on all sides.
+We walked in a large group down the path, Fi, Greg, Luther, and me, with the rebels surrounding us on all sides.
 Their leader stuck to the front, chatting with a couple of buddies who stayed close to him up there.

 So, the rebels—they were friendly enough.
-They mostly ignored us and carried on with their own conversations, but so far, they’d been kind.
+They mostly ignored us, but so far, they’d been kind.
 A woman in a blue sequined mask even leapt over and caught me when I tripped on a branch near the start.
 Afterwards, she asked me how my hands were feeling and if my ropes were too tight.
 I’m not sure what she’d have done if I’d said they were.
 Like, isn’t that the point?
 But I appreciated the question.

 I cleared my throat next to Fi, and she looked over.
 “You got any food on you?”
 I whispered.